rathiaryan/NewsNow/README.md

 # NewsNow
 Hi!
-This is NewsNow where you can see the news of different areas like sports , politics , science and technology.
+This is a news website where you can see the news of different areas like sports , politics , science and technology.